Traffic - Corridor US Highway 90 Performance

 Reviewing for Improvement

-Average travel times(metrics) for the 2nd Quarter are summarized below with a target of C for all peak times:
+Average travel times(metrics) for the 3rd Quarter are summarized below:

 Per the 2010 Highway Capacity Manual, this metric is calculated as the average measured travel speed over the posted speed limit for the corresponding major corridor (avg. speed / posted speed limit).
 The calculated value is converted into a percentage and translated into a letter grade indicative of a level of service (A is the best, F is the worst).
 This measurement is attained for the AM peak (7-8 AM), Noon Peak (12-1 PM), and the PM peak (5-6 PM), when the major travel corridors in the City of Sugar Land typically experience high travel demands.
 The slower the measured speed compared to the posted speed limit, the lower the level of service.